Guidance for a non-UK/dual nationality holders

 Changing your name after Marriage

-Other countries have differing traditions with regards to changing names, for example in Spanish or Hispanic American customs, albeit slightly different per country are largely focussed around persevering the maternal surname: Apellido Materno
+Other countries have differing traditions with regards to changing names, for example Spanish customs largely focus on persevering the maternal surname: Apellido Materno.

-Couples need to look at both traditions before determining the combination that will be bridge both cultures – having two differing names across two passports is not impossible but will cause some confusion in day to day lives (the same goes for ladies wishing to keep their maiden name professionally and adopt their spouses surname personally).
+Couples need to look at both traditions before determining the combination that will be bridge both cultures – having two differing names across two passports is not impossible but will cause some confusion in day to day lives (the same goes for women wishing to keep their maiden name professionally and adopt their spouse’s surname personally).

 Timescales for changing your name as a non-UK national

-If you want to be well-prepared, you can always start planning the name change process ahead of your wedding (or divorce), the documents we produce are not dated - but note you won’t be able to begin sending out your change of name letters & forms gained through NameSwitch until you have your legal document to hand.
+If you want to be well-prepared, you can start planning the name change process ahead of your wedding or divorce.
+Our award-winning NameSwitch toolkit produces personalised documents that are not dated.
+Please note you won’t be able to send NameSwitch notify letters until you have your legal document to hand.

-Informing companies and government bodies after changing your name
+Informing UK companies and government bodies after changing your name

-We briefly mentioned earlier that some couples wish to combine their surnames upon getting married in the UK, and you are perfectly entitled to do this.
-Alternatively, you may simply wish to use both of your surnames which is also possible, even if your native country uses male and female versions of surnames (e.g. Pavelka versus Pavelkova), as is the case in the Czech Republic, for example.
+Some couples wish to combine their surnames upon getting married in the UK.
+Alternatively, you may simply wish to use both of your surnames which is also possible, even if your native country uses male and female versions of surnames (e.g. Pavelka or Pavelkova), as is the case in the Czech Republic

-The person who is the non-UK national will need to notify government bodies and companies that are associated with them to ask them to update their records.
+The person who is the non-UK national will need to notify government bodies and companies that are associated with them to update their records.
 They will also need to update their passport and register the marriage via their embassy.
-In the case of Czech Republic citizens, you can find details of the Czech Republic Embassy in London here.
+For example, in the case of Czech Republic citizens, you can find details of the Czech Republic Embassy in London here.

-For the partner of the non-UK national, taking on the additional surname will require a deed poll.
-You can either apply for a deed poll directly or seek further assistance from a specialist company.
-Many people find that http://www.deedpoll.org.uk/ is an excellent resource.
+For the partner of the non-UK national, taking on the additional surname may require a deed poll.
+We’ve created the UK’s only deed poll and name change package.

 How NameSwitch can help non-UK nationals with the name change process

-While regrettably, we cannot offer any legal or immigration advice, we would be delighted to help you through the name changing maze, and we offer a range of packages to suit all needs and budgets.
+Regrettably we cannot offer any legal or immigration advice but we would be delighted to help you through the name changing maze.
+We offer a range of packages to suit all needs and budgets.